 CA policies that require a compliant device or MFA can block device enrollment during OOBE, because the device is not yet compliant at that stage.

-Fix: Exclude the Microsoft Intune Enrollment cloud app from any CA policies that require device compliance.
-Create a named location or user-based exclusion for the device setup period.
+Fix: Exclude the Microsoft Intune Enrollment cloud app (d4ebce55-015a-49b5-a083-c84d1797ae8c) from any CA policies that require device compliance.
+The simplest safe exclusion is a Named Location for your provisioning network, or a time-limited exclusion group for devices in the Autopilot provisioning phase.

 Cause 4: ESP Blocking on an App That Never Installs